Canadian First Nation, with rare sway over mining, puts Newmont on notice

 The Tahltan nation has unique powers due to a combination of land rights, legal clout, financial heft and the ability to conduct their own economic and environmental assessments on projects in their territory.

-Miners from Teck (TECKb.TO) to Rio Tinto (RIO.AX), (RIO.L) have signed consent agreements with the nation, whose business arm spans aviation to mining.
+Miners from Teck to Rio Tinto have signed consent agreements with the nation, whose business arm spans aviation to mining.

 “There’s no doubt that they have a very powerful say in whether or not projects proceed in their territory,” said Merle Alexander, principal at with the indigenous law group at Miller Titerle and a hereditary chief of the Kitasoo Xai’xais First Nation.